For romantasy readers who need more

 Is MoodReads better than Goodreads for romantasy?

 If you read romantasy, yes.
-Goodreads tracks 5 fields per book (title, author, rating, genre, shelves).
-MoodReads tracks 40+ including spice levels, romance tropes, relationship dynamics, content warnings, mood, energy required, HEA status, audiobook details, and more.
-You can search your entire TBR by any of these fields instead of scrolling through hundreds of titles hoping something clicks.
+Goodreads tracks the basics: title, author, rating, genre, shelves.
+MoodReads tracks the stuff you end up wanting at decision time: spice levels, romance tropes, relationship dynamics, content warnings, mood, energy required, HEA status, audiobook details, and more.
+You can search your entire TBR by those details instead of scrolling through hundreds of titles hoping something clicks.

 How is MoodReads different from StoryGraph?

-StoryGraph is great for reading stats and mood-based discovery.
-MoodReads goes deeper on romance-specific metadata: spice levels on a 0-5 scale, spice style tags, 80+ romance tropes, relationship dynamics, FMC/MMC archetypes, HEA/HFN status, and severity-based content warnings.
-If you want to find the slow burn enemies-to-lovers on your TBR with moderate spice and a guaranteed HEA, MoodReads can do that.
-StoryGraph can't.
+StoryGraph is great for general reading stats and all-genre tracking.
+MoodReads has reading stats too, but goes deeper on romance-specific metadata: spice levels on a 0-5 scale, spice style tags, 80+ romance tropes, relationship dynamics, FMC/MMC archetypes, HEA/HFN status, and severity-based content warnings.
+If you want to find the slow burn enemies-to-lovers on your TBR with moderate spice and a guaranteed HEA, that kind of hyper-specific search is exactly what MoodReads is built for.
 See the full MoodReads vs StoryGraph comparison.

 Does MoodReads track spice levels?